Jaymon/bounce/README.md

 To test locally from the repo:

     $ export BOUNCE_CONFIG=/path/to/bounce/config.py
-    $ python bounce/bin/bounce-server
+    $ python -m bounce serve --host "127.0.0.1:5000"

-That should produce output like this:
+That should produce output that ends with the bound hostname and port:

-     * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
-     * Restarting with stat
-     * Debugger is active!
-     * Debugger pin code: XXX-XXX-XXX
+    ...
+    Server is listening on 127.0.0.1:5000

 Which you can then use to test: